Tested in Ubuntu MATE 17.04.

 sudo apt install -y firefox-esr

-Run Firefox once again, and if you visit about: you’ll see your browser has been downgraded to 52.3, which you can stay on for the rest of your life if you so preferred, but some time in the future you may need to upgrade to keep up with current Internet-related technologies released in coming years.
+you'll see your browser has been downgraded to 52.3, which you can stay on for the rest of your life if you so preferred, but some time in the future you may need to upgrade to keep up with current Internet-related technologies released in coming years.

 Just to express this one more time, this guide is to install an older version of Firefox from a repository which may never be updated ever again.
 In the future, some packages may become incompatible with later versions of Ubuntu, rendering installation of this impossible should you upgrade your system.

-###Updates and miscellany
+##updates and miscellany

-I tried the version of firefox available from mozilla’s PPA (ppa:mozillateam/ppa) and it’s very crash-prone from my experience, so I would still recommend this above all else until someone figures out how to make the “Official” distribution of Firefox ESR from PPA less likely to crap in your cheerios for being old and cranky.
+) and it's very crash-prone from my experience, so I would still recommend this above all else until someone figures out how to make the "Official" distribution of Firefox ESR from PPA less likely to crap in your cheerios for being old and cranky.

 If the above is too much for you, here's everything in script form (taken and modified from one of my previous posts in this thread):